 When it comes to food trucks, Georgetown business groups and their supporters are wary, but other officials keep an open mind.

-The Department of Consumer and Regulatory Affairs (DCRA) has proposed new regulations to address several issues with the 30-year-old rules that have come to light during the recent renaissance in food trucks.
+The Department of Consumer and Regulatory Affairs (DCRA) has to address several issues with the 30-year-old rules that have come to light during the recent renaissance in food trucks.

 At its monthly meeting on Feb.
 27, the Georgetown Advisory Neighborhood Commission (ANC2E) voted four to one to ask DCRA: